 Nature soundscape experiment launched!

-A new national experiment gets underway today, aiming to shed light on how ‘listening to nature’ could boost wellbeing.
+A new national experiment gets underway today, aiming to shed light on how ‘listening to nature’ could impact wellbeing.

 The study is one of the biggest investigations ever conducted into the therapeutic effects of sound and is launching alongside an innovative new BBC Radio 4 podcast, called Forest 404.